What Is an AI Consultant?

 A developer working from a brief would have built exactly what was asked.
 The problem is that 9 in 10 SME owners do not walk into an AI engagement with a ready brief.
 They know the symptom, not enough bookings, too much admin, slow response times, but not the cause or the fix.

 An AI consultant owns the diagnostic step.
 They read operational data, talk to the people doing the work, and produce a prioritised list of interventions ranked by expected return versus effort.
 Then they build the highest-priority item first, measure it, and move to the next one.
-That loop, shipped system by shipped system, is what separates an AI engagement that generates a return from one that produces a slide deck and a bill.
+That loop, built system by built system, is what separates an AI engagement that generates a return from one that produces a slide deck and a bill.

 Why agency retainers underdeliver